Bartvds/demo-travis-gh-pages/README.md

 	-	Look for `Running "gh-pages:deploy" (gh-pages) task` and see if it passed.
 -	The log should end at `Done.
 Your build exited with 0.`
 -	Your gh-pages site is now published!
--	Browse to the github.io url of your repos and make sure you see the expected changes.
+-	Browse to the github.io url of your repos, force-refresh and make sure you see the expected changes (this can take a minute).

 ### Wrap it up

--	Feel awesome for setting up continuous deployment!
+-	Feel great for setting up continuous deployment!
 -	Send a PR if you have fixes or clarifications.
--	Leave a [ticket](https://github.com/Bartvds/demo-travis-gh-pages/issues) if you have feedback or found any problems.
+-	If you have feedback or found any problems please leave a [ticket](https://github.com/Bartvds/demo-travis-gh-pages/issues).
--	Share this guide with friends and spread the power.
+-	Share this guide with friends and share the power.

 ### Online editing

 -	Using this you can also use the generic code editor on github.com to edit files and republish without leaving your browser.
 -	To commit but skip a build you can add `[ci skip]` to your commit message and Travis will ignore it. (see [how-to-skip-a-build](http://docs.travis-ci.com/user/how-to-skip-a-build/))
 -	Keep in mind that every save triggers a new build.
-Travis is a free service shared by everyone so don't waste to much of his time.
+Travis offers a free service shared by everyone so don't waste to much of its time.

 ## Safety

-You should be aware of the two main things that can go bad:
+You should be aware of the main situations that could be bad:

 1. Pushing to the wrong branch or repository (mildly bad)
 2. Leaking your un-encrypted token (really bad)

 Always double-check your settings and development logs.

 If you leak your token just revoke it quickly and maybe check your Github [security activity](https://github.com/settings/security).
 Then create a new token, again making sure you limit the scope.
-A token is harmless after you revoked it (except to your bruised ego).
+A token is harmless after you revoked it.

-If you need to print the hidden output of a task that is using your token and there really is no other way then you could opt to allow the task to leak it to the logs, as long as you immediately revoke that token.
-Don't forget this or somebody will pwn your repositories.
+If you need to print the hidden output of a task that is using your encrypted variables and there really is no other way then you could opt to allow the task to leak it to the logs, as long as you *immediately* revoke that token.
+Don't forget this or somebody *will* pwn your repositories (Murphy's law also works on the internet).

 Keep in mind that anyone with commit access to the repository can modify the Grunt configuration to output the decrypted token to the build log.
 So make sure you trust your collaborators and verify no hostile code lands in your branch (check pull requests etc).
+NPM operates on trust and reviewed code and is generally safe, but still be smart and don't use flaky plugins.
+You could opt to lock your dependency semvers or [shrink-wrap](https://www.npmjs.org/doc/cli/npm-shrinkwrap.html) your build so you can control what dependency version get installed.

 If you need this to work in a project with many collaborators and don't want to expose your whole account then you can create a machine user (bot account).
-Then give the bot commit access to your repository and create an OAuth token for the bot account.
+Then give the bot commit access to your shared repository and create an OAuth token for it's account.
 Github allows this, see https://help.github.com/articles/managing-deploy-keys#machine-users.

 ## Links